t-edson/PicPas/README.md

 The compiler includes optimization options so the code obtained is fairly compact, as that could generate any commercial compiler.

-As an example the following code, is to blink an LED on port B:
+As an example the following code, is to blink a LED on port B:

 ```
 {Sample program to blink a Led on PORTB.7}